Feature Flags

 ),

-Adding a new release toggle
+Adding a new preview feature

-2. Read it via get_release_toggle("your_toggle_name") at the call site.
+2. Read it via get_preview_feature("your_feature_name") at the call site.

 3. No TMS schema change required.
-Coordinate with TMS only to (a) ensure the TMS admin UI has a way to set values in the generic releaseToggles dict, and (b) flip the toggle on for specific tenants when ready.
+Coordinate with TMS only to (a) ensure the TMS admin UI has a way to set values in the generic previewFeatures dict, and (b) flip the feature on for specific tenants when ready — see Setting a preview feature for a tenant (TMS API).

-Enabling a toggle in local development
+Enabling a preview feature in local development

 # das/.env

-RELEASE_TOGGLES={"community_input_admin_enabled": true}
+PREVIEW_FEATURES={"community_input_admin_enabled": true}

 Gating Django admin pages